caroso1222/carlos-roso-gatsby/content/blog/the-ultimate-checklist-to-the-full-stack-interview-project/index.md

 ## 6. Authentication & User Management

 Auth is critical in 99% of the applications you'll create.
-If you're intervieweing for backend or full stack, make sure your auth game is strong.
+If you're interviewing for backend or full stack, make sure your auth game is strong.
 Study how to hash passwords with salts, how oauth2 works and what they offer in terms of security, how users are safely stored in the DB.
 If you don't know any of that, don't be intimidated.
 I learned all that in one day straight and put it into practice the next few days.
 Interviewers will probably ask you to add a new role or to guard an endpoint behind an auth wall.

 ## 7. DB Management